Yellow Drips on Bathroom Walls? Here’s What Causes Them and How to Fix Them

 Have you ever walked into your bathroom and noticed yellow or brownish streaks slowly dripping down the walls?
 At first glance, it can look alarming—especially if you’re worried about mold or bacteria growing in your home.

 Bathrooms naturally create the perfect environment for moisture buildup.
 Steam from hot showers, humidity in the air, and condensation on walls can cause strange stains or drips to appear over time.
-The good news is that yellow streaks on bathroom walls are usually harmless, but they can signal issues like poor ventilation, residue buildup, or aging paint.

 Understanding what causes these stains can help you clean them properly and prevent them from returning.